Cry1412/Calendar-Chatbot/README.md

 ## Getting Started

 1. **Fork the Repository**
-   Start by forking this repository:
+   Start by forking this repository.

 2. **Work on Your Fork**
    Do all your work in your forked repository.
 Please commit your changes regularly to show your development process.